The Morning Mist

 There is the accountability in life.

-If you only had one more day to live, where would you spend eternity?
+If you only had one more day to live, where will you spend eternity?
 Are you going to Heaven or Hell?
-If you are not born again, the Bible says that you will spend eternity in Hell.
-"And as it is appointed unto men once to die, but after this the judgment.”
+If you are not born again, the Bible says you will spend eternity in Hell.
+“And as it is appointed unto men once to die, but after this is the judgment.”
 We do not have as much time as we think we have to decide about being saved.
 Today is the day of salvation; today is the accepted time!
 To accept Christ as your Savior guarantees you a place in Heaven.

 There is the awakening in life.

-Have a sober-minded God Morning!
+Have a circumspect God Morning!

 Bible Reading Schedule: John 7-8